petri-labs/mokita/CONTRIBUTING.md

 ### How to build proto files. (rm -rf vendor/ && make build-reproducible once docker is installed)

-You can do rm -rf vendor and make build-reproducible to redownload all dependencies - this should pull the latest docker image of Osmosis.
+You can do rm -rf vendor and make build-reproducible to redownload all dependencies - this should pull the latest docker image of Mokisis.
 You should also make sure to do make proto-all to auto-generate your protobuf files.
 Makes ure you have docker installed.

 If you get something like `W0503 22:16:30.068560 158 services.go:38] No HttpRule found for method: Msg.CreateBalancerPool` feel free to ignore that.